Schuster-j/maneuverRecognition/README.md

-### Dropping maneuvers and balancing classes <a name="heading--2-3-2"/>
+### 2.3.2 Dropping maneuvers and balancing classes <a name="heading--2-3-2"/>

-To examine how many individual driving maneuvers were recorded per maneuver type, the following plot can be considered.
+To examine how many samples per driving maneuvers class are now present in the training and testing data, the following plot can be considered.
 It turns out that some maneuvers, such as overtaking or crossing an intersection, occurred in too few cases overall.
-Therefore these maneuvers should be excluded.
-By using preprocessing.remove_maneuvers we can drop maneuvers completely or apply undersampling to balance the class distributions within both our test and training data.
+Therefore these maneuvers will be excluded.
+By using the *remove_maneuvers* function we can drop maneuvers completely or apply undersampling to balance the class distributions within both our training and testing data.

 ```python